Cinnamon Swirl Quick Bread

 • Keep things even.
 The key to a perfect swirl is to first evenly divide the batter so there isn't too much on the bottom.
 Otherwise, the swirl layer can almost disappear into the top of the bread.

 • Room temperature is key.
-You get the best results if you pull out your eggs, sour cream, and milk ahead of time and let them come to room temperature before mixing the batter.
+You get the best results if you pull out your eggs, butter, and milk ahead of time and let them come to room temperature before mixing the batter.

 • Try a stick-free trick.
 Line the loaf pan with parchment paper so you'll be able to lift the bread out easily.
 This prevents losing some of the crust when turning it out of the pan.